golang/go/src/cmd/compile/internal-abi.md

 This document describes Go’s internal application binary interface (ABI), known as ABIInternal.
+Go's ABI defines the layout of data in memory and the conventions for calling between Go functions.
 This ABI is *unstable* and will change between Go versions.
 If you’re writing assembly code, please instead refer to Go’s [assembly documentation](/doc/asm.html), which describes Go’s stable